deephalder/Data-Science-Portfolio/Book_recommendation_system/README.md

 ## Objective:

 * To extract the information about the books of different genres.
+* We are working with 6000+ books data which was scraped from goodreads(File attached).
 * Process the information about books to extract features.
 * Use these features to recommend the genes accordingly to the input text.
 * Then recommend books based on the genre predicted.